 Established in 1885 as a self-funded agency of the Government of Ontario, Niagara Parks Commission has been maintaining the Niagara River Corridor in its entirety – nature, culture, flavours and history.
 Niagara Parks has been a popular first travel touchpoint for many tourists visiting Canada, so showcasing flavours rooted in local growers, brewers and providers was a natural step forward.

-What’s beautiful about this crawl is it’s actually a great itinerary for anyone who wants to explore the Niagara Parks on a day trip.
+What’s beautiful about this crawl is it’s actually a great day trip itinerary with 8 things to do and places to eat in Niagara Parks.
 We took the Niagara Air Bus from Toronto and away we went on these 8 stops for the Feast On The Parkway through Niagara Parks…

 - Legends on the Niagara Restaurant

 - WildPlay Niagara Falls

 - Whirlpool Restaurant

 - Queenston Heights Restaurant